-- 1.1.1 The Maryland Department of Labor (Labor) is issuing this Solicitation for Grant Proposals from qualified organizations to implement Workforce Training Plans that meet employers' workforce needs, advance the skills of Maryland workers, grow the State's economy, and increase sustainable employment for working families. - 1.1.2 This Solicitation for Implementation Grant Proposals targets all industries.
+- 1.1.1 The Maryland Department of Labor (MD Labor) is issuing this Solicitation for Grant Proposals from qualified organizations to implement Workforce Training Plans that meet employers' workforce needs, advance the skills of Maryland workers, grow the State's economy, and increase sustainable employment for working families. - 1.1.2 This Solicitation for Implementation Grant Proposals targets all industries. - 1.1.3 This Solicitation for Implementation Grant Proposals includes two priority areas: Tier I and Tier II.
+More information on each tier can be found in Section 3 of the Solicitation.